 Remember, working smoke alarms save lives and are law.
 Be sure to test your smoke alarms often, and that your home has one on every level and outside sleeping areas.
 Your actions after the alarms sounds are as crucial.
 Please develop, and practice, a household Fire Escape Plan with all members of your family.
 The precious seconds a well-practiced plan will save can make all the difference.

-Open Burning is PERMITTED effective 12:00 noon on May 15, 2018, click here for details.
+Open Burning is RESTRICTED effective 12:00 noon on May 15, 2018, click here for details.
 The District of Logan Lake has BANNED Open Burning, please click here for details.
 Please be aware that you must apply for a Burning Permit from the Fire Chief before you burn.
 There is no charge for the permit.
 Click here to view and/or print a copy of the Fire Department Regulations which contains information on Burning Regulations and includes a Burning Permit (schedule D, E & F).
 The permit must be signed by the Fire Chief prior to commencing burning.